Hamiltonian Monte Carlo with Energy Conserving Subsampling: Introduction

 \section{Introduction}

-Bayesian inference relies on the computation of the posterior distribution of the parameter vector $\theta \in \Theta \subset \mathbb{R}^{d} $ given the data $y$, $\pi(\theta) = p_{\Theta}(\theta)p(y|\theta)/p(y)$, where $p_{\Theta}(\theta)$ and $p(y|\theta)$ denote the prior and likelihood, respectively, and $p(y)$ is a normalization constant.
-The functional form of the posterior distribution often does not correspond to a known distribution and hence obtaining independent samples is difficult, especially when the dimension of $\theta$ is moderate to large.
-Markov Chain Monte Carlo (MCMC) is a generic sampling algorithm which produces (correlated) samples from $\pi(\theta)$ by quantifying the so called typical set \citep{cover2012elements}, which consists of regions with high probability mass (density multiplied by volume) such that high-dimensional integrals can be estimated based on the iterates, circumventing the curse of dimensionality \citep{betancourt2017conceptual}.
+Bayesian inference relies on computing expectations with respect to the posterior density of the model parameters given the data.
+The functional form of the posterior density often does not correspond to a known density and hence obtaining independent samples to compute the expectation by Monte Carlo integration is difficult, especially when the dimension of the model parameter is moderate to large.
+Markov Chain Monte Carlo (MCMC) is a generic sampling algorithm that produces correlated draws from the posterior density.

 Metropolis-Hastings (MH) \citep{metropolis1953equation, hastings1970monte} is arguably the most popular MCMC algorithm.
 Its most common implementation uses a random walk proposal, in which a new sample is proposed based on the current state of the Markov chain.
-While this proposal is easy to implement, it explores the typical set very slowly in high-dimensional problems, resulting in an MCMC chain that moves slowly with highly correlated draws which gives imprecise estimators of integrals over the posterior distribution \citep{betancourt2017conceptual}.
+While Random walk MH is easy to implement, it explores the posterior very slowly in high-dimensional problems and gives highly correlated draws and imprecise estimators of posterior integrals.